hashicorp/consul/website/source/docs/agent/options.html.markdown

   network traffic.
 This key must be 16-bytes that are base64 encoded.
 The easiest way to create an encryption key is to use `consul keygen`.
 All nodes within a cluster must share the same encryption key to communicate.
+  The provided key is automatically persisted to the data directory, and loaded automatically whenever the agent is restarted.
+This means that to encrypt Consul's gossip protocol, this option only needs to be provided once on each agent's initial startup sequence.
+If it is provided after Consul has been initialized with an encryption key, then the provided key is simply added as a secondary encryption key.
+More information on how keys can be changed is available on the [keyring command](/docs/commands/keyring.html) page.

 * `-join` - Address of another agent to join upon starting up.
 This can be specified multiple times to specify multiple agents to join.
 If Consul is